MolecularKaryotype/KarSimulator/DEMO-Terminal_SV_Simulation/README.md

 ## Example usage to create karyotypes with terminal tandem duplications and duplication inversions

+Intended Goal:
+- Create terminal tandem duplications and duplication inversions
+- Generate SVs only on one haploid genome
+- Left duplication inversion only on p-terminal and right duplication inversion only on q-terminal
+- No compounded events

 Preparation:
 - Download hg19 genome and unzip it
 - Recommend downloading from https://hgdownload.soe.ucsc.edu/goldenPath/hg19/bigZips/ `hg19.fa.gz` to avoid chromosome name issue